-Foodtech is the term which is uncommon to most but it’s starting to pop up again and again in small circles across the globe.
-One may be familiar with the term food technology (if not, Wikipedia has it covered) but foodtechnology is more than just a branch of food science.
+Foodtech is the term that is uncommon to most people, but it’s starting to pop up again and again in small circles across the globe.
+One may be familiar with the term food technology (if not, Wikipedia has it covered), but food technology is more than just a branch of food science.
 It’s new and exciting and as yet not entirely defined.
-From Louis Pasteur’s research on the spoilage of wine till today, food biotechnology has taken an astounding height.
-So, here are the five benefits of studying food biotechnology/foodtech.
+From Louis Pasteur’s research on the spoilage of wine until today, food biotechnology has taken an astounding height.
+So, here are the five benefits of studying food biotechnology/food tech.

 1. Job security